Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Variables are replaced everywhere, including links, QuickTips and alternative text of images.

-With this feature, you can not only show e-mail addresses and telephone numbers in the signature and OOF message, but show them as links which open a new mail message (`"mailto:"`) or dial the number (`"tel:"`) via a locally installed softphone when clicked.
+With this feature, you can not only show e-mail addresses and telephone numbers in the signature and OOF message, but show them as links which open a new e-mail message (`"mailto:"`) or dial the number (`"tel:"`) via a locally installed softphone when clicked.

 Custom Active directory attributes are supported as well as custom replacement variables, see `'.\config\default replacement variables.ps1'` for details.